Pro-Talk: Paul Schuffenecker from France

 We are already deep into Day 1 of YCS Milan 2019 and we spoke to Paul Schuffenecker, who’s been second at the “Race for Worlds” during the 2018/2019 season.
 He’s also a YCS regular and decided to take the chance and talk to him after Round 6.

 [b] Hi Paul, thank you for taking your time to talk to us.
-The first thing we would like to know is, how did you get in touch with Yu-Gi-Oh!?
+The first thing we would like to know is, how did you get in touch with [ygo]?[/b]

-For me, it all started with the Anime.
+[quote] For me, it all started with the Anime.
 When I was young, the Anime was shown on TV and I was watching it every Saturday morning.
-One day, my brother and me we decided to buy structure Decks.
-He bought himself the Harpie Structure Deck and I decided to get Dark Magician and started Dueling at home.
-That was basically the start to my Yu-Gi-Oh! career.
+One day, my brother and me we decided to buy structure decks.
+He bought himself the Harpie Structure deck and I decided to get Dark Magician and started dueling at home.
+That was basically the start to my [ygo] career.
 Then, I met a friend who introduced me to our local game store, and I’ve been playing ever since.
 My first bigger success was topping our France National.
 This gave me the self-confidence to decide and attend Euros and YCS later on. [/quote]

 For this season I’m already out since London didn’t got too well for me.
 The upside of all this is, I feel a lot less pressure for the rest of the season and play mainly for fun and enjoy hanging out.
 Even though the race was exhausting and very challenging, it is a great opportunity and I would advise anybody to try it if get the chance to.
 It is definitely worth the adventure.

 [quote] I’m running Orcust Sky Striker for Milan.
-The Orcust engine brings new combos and outs to the Deck.
+The Orcust engine brings new combos and outs to the deck.
 I feel like people are not prepared for this version and I hope to gain advantage from it.
-It makes the Deck a lot more explosive and can out almost everything.
+It makes the deck a lot more explosive and can out almost everything.
 The I:P Masquerena play for example is almost the strongest play it the current meta.

 [quote] I like it.
 There are a lot of Orcust around, but it’s ok.
 This is the end of the season and the metagame is almost solved.
-There are two strong Decks and almost everyone who wants to be successful picks up either one of those.
+There are two strong decks and almost everyone who wants to be successful picks up either one of those.
 I pretty sure the next list will fix this situation.
 In my opinion Engage and Orcust Harp Horror need to get limited.
-That would solve a lot of problems and allow other Decks to rise and shine.
-Dragonmaid for example look very interesting to me, but the currently the Deck is not competitive enough.
+That would solve a lot of problems and allow other decks to rise and shine.
+Dragonmaid for example look very interesting to me, but the currently the deck is not competitive enough.

 [quote] Go to locals, play a lot of duels and meet and talk to people.
-Try to play different Decks and get to know all the Decks in the metagame.
-I also feel like it is important to find a Deck that suits your playstyle.
-I like to run control Decks with traps and I feel uncomfortable without one.
-But, don’t forget to play other Decks as well in order to understand the matchups.
+Try to play different decks and get to know all the decks in the metagame.
+I also feel like it is important to find a deck that suits your playstyle.
+I like to run control decks with traps and I feel uncomfortable without one.
+But, don’t forget to play other decks as well in order to understand the matchups.
 And last but not least the most important advice: “Never be sure of something!”
-If you are sure that your Deck is the best one for the next event, you are on the wrong track.
+If you are sure that your deck is the best one for the next event, you are on the wrong track.
 There is always cards and combos that you didn’t think about.